temporalio/documentation/docs/clusters/how-to-create-a-custom-archiver.md

 **How does my history archiver implementation read history?**

-The archiver package provides a utility called [HistoryIterator](https://github.com/temporalio/temporal/blob/master/common/archiver/historyIterator.go) which is a wrapper of [HistoryManager](https://github.com/temporalio/temporal/blob/master/common/persistence/historyStore.go). `HistoryIterator` is more simple than the `HistoryManager`, which is available in the BootstrapContainer, so archiver implementations can choose to use it when reading Workflow histories.
-See the [historyIterator.go](https://github.com/temporalio/temporal/blob/master/common/persistence/historyStore.go) file for more details.
+The archiver package provides a utility called [HistoryIterator](https://github.com/temporalio/temporal/blob/master/common/archiver/historyIterator.go) which is a wrapper of [ExecutionManager](https://github.com/temporalio/temporal/blob/master/common/persistence/dataInterfaces.go#L1014).
+`HistoryIterator` is more simple than the `HistoryManager`, which is available in the BootstrapContainer, so archiver implementations can choose to use it when reading Workflow histories.
+See the [historyIterator.go](https://github.com/temporalio/temporal/blob/master/common/archiver/historyIterator.go) file for more details.
 Use the [filestore historyArchiver implementation](https://github.com/temporalio/temporal/tree/master/common/archiver/filestore) as an example.

 **Should my archiver define its own error types?**

 Each archiver is free to define and return its own errors.
-However many common errors which exist between archivers are already defined in [common/archiver/constants.go](https://github.com/temporalio/temporal/blob/master/common/archiver/constants.go).
+However, many common errors that exist between archivers are already defined in [common/archiver/constants.go](https://github.com/temporalio/temporal/blob/master/common/archiver/constants.go).

 **Is there a generic query syntax for the visibility archiver?**

+Currently, no.
-Currently no. But this is something we plan to do in the future.
+But this is something we plan to do in the future.
 As for now, try to make your syntax similar to the one used by our advanced list Workflow API.

 - [s3store](https://github.com/temporalio/temporal/tree/master/common/archiver/s3store#visibility-query-syntax)
 - [gcloud](https://github.com/temporalio/temporal/tree/master/common/archiver/gcloud#visibility-query-syntax)